Using post it notes for reading comprehension in the elementary classroom is such a simple, yet powerful teaching strategy.

 Ask learners, “What’s one question you still have about the lesson?”
 “What do you still want to know?”
 Have them record the question(s) on a post-it.

-Last but not least, ask students to jot down what they predict will happen next in a particular story.
-It could be from the read aloud book or an independent reading book.
+Lastly, ask students to jot down what they predict will happen next in a particular story.

 As students read independently or with classmates, encourage them to note any writing elements or techniques that they like from the books they’re reading.